-Below is Ray's first inquiry with us:
+Here is May's first inquiry to us:

 I am not sure if I should contact you directly or go to forums.
 I don't know which forums to go to anyway.
 Basically, I would like to become a system/infrastructure/business architect.
 I would like to know how and where to start.
-What jobs should I pursue next, because I have been working for 4 years already?
+What jobs should I pursue next, because I have been working for four years already?
 All of my prior positions have involved various support roles in IT, so I don't know how to move from here.
 I desperately need some guidance and help.
 Please do reply!

 Thanks and best regards,

-My Goal: When I am 35 years old, 10 years from now, I would like to be an enterprise architect.
+My goal: When I am 35 years old, 10 years from now, I would like to be an enterprise architect.

 1. What is your educational background?
 High school diploma?
 Associate's degree?
 Bachelor's degree?
 Graduate degree(s)?
-Please also briefly describe any incomplete progress toward any of these items (for example “two years of computer science grad courses, 2/3 of MS completed").
+Please also briefly describe any incomplete progress toward any of these items (for example, "two years of computer science grad courses, 2/3 of MS completed").

-I feel that I need a degree quick and easy, as in the working environment they just want to know if you have one and since I don't it comes off as a great disadvantage.
+I feel that I need a degree quick and easy, as in the working environment they just want to know if you have one, and since I don't, it comes off as a great disadvantage.

 2. What is your prior work experience?
-How many years of work, and what kind of work have you done?
+How many years of work and what kind of work have you done?
 Any volunteer work?
 Part-time work in school or elsewhere?
-(You'd be surprised how much value employers give to those who show evidence of being able to hold a job, and how much credit they give to people willing to work as volunteers or part-time in order to get experience in their chosen fields.
+(You'd be surprised how much value employers give to those who show evidence of being able to hold a job, and how much credit they give to people willing to work as volunteers or part time in order to get experience in their chosen fields.)

 I have worked for four years and going.
 I have mostly done various IT support roles.
 You may wish to refer to my resume attached for more details.
 Basically, I just do support.

 3. Where do you live?
 What is the job market like there?
 How much opportunity for entry-level people?
-Mid-career people?
+Midcareer people?
 Senior people?
 Are you flexible about relocation, or do you have to stay in your general geographic area?
-(Feel free to answer only those questions that relate to your personal situation: if you're just starting out, please skip the mid- and senior-career stuff.)
+(Feel free to answer only those questions that relate to your personal situation; if you're just starting out, please skip the mid- and senior-career stuff.)

-I am a citizen of one Asian-Pacific country actually, but I am currently located in another country.
-That's because the job market at home is tough for entry-level IT personnel: it’s easy to fill support roles but there's nothing really solid for people of my age and level of experience.
+I am a citizen of one Asian-Pacific country, actually, but I am currently located in another country.
+That's because the job market at home is tough for entry-level IT personnel: It's easy to fill support roles, but there's nothing really solid for people of my age and level of experience.
 They prefer a degree at least and relevant work experience.
 I am flexible about relocation if required.

 4. Are you interested in working in management, or would you prefer to stay on a technical track?
-Have you ever done any project management (and again, school, part-time, and volunteer experience all help)?
+Have you ever done any project management (and again, school, part-time and volunteer experience all help)?

 I would love to leave the technical track and get on with management.
 I have been a leader for almost all projects in school and college.
-I believe I have what it takes to lead a team, however, such an opportunity did not arrive at work.
-Thus from a work perspective, I have not led any teams or projects.
+I believe I have what it takes to lead a team; however, such an opportunity did not arrive at work.
+Thus, from a work perspective, I have not led any teams or projects.

-I am currently going to sit for an exam in Open Group Archimate2.0 this week (company's paying).
-I am also studying Windows server 2012 server track MCSE and I am very much intent on completing an ITIL foundation as well.
+I am currently going to sit for an exam in Open Group ArchiMate 2.0 this week (company's paying).
+I am also studying Windows Server 2012 server track MCSE, and I am very much intent on completing an ITIL foundation as well.
 Not to forget a degree soonest possible.
 I am interested in getting certs, but I don't really know which certs to get that can help me become an architect.

 6. Do your long-term career goals include staying in your current position (or in the same field as the next position you're seeking, if applicable)?

 My long-term career goal is what brings me here.
-I do not see myself progressing anywhere if I continue doing support roles, it's as if I am floating around.
-Since I am able to fit into any job scope I am able to do anything actually.
+I do not see myself progressing anywhere if I continue doing support roles; it's as if I am floating around.
+Since I am able to fit into any job scope, I am able to do anything, actually.
 This gets tiring after a while; I really wanna become an architect or something similar at the very least.
 Thus, looking for an appropriate job is my next step.

 7. What kind of job are you doing now?
 What kind of job would you like to be doing?
 How important is salary to you?
 How important is job satisfaction?
 If you could have any job at all, what would that be?

 I would like to be doing something that requires me to exercise critical thinking and problem-solving.
-It was something that I realized when I was helping out an enterprise architect to model his business process which I was involved in a tiny bit.
-I really enjoyed modeling the business processes using Archimate2.0 and thinking of ways to streamline and make it better.
+It was something that I realized when I was helping out an enterprise architect to model his business process, which I was involved in a tiny bit.
+I really enjoyed modeling the business processes using ArchiMate 2.0 and thinking of ways to streamline and make it better.

-I am however not good at programming, although I know java and I am learning PHP as a hobby; I would almost certainly avoid such jobs.
+I am, however, not good at programming, although I know Java and I am learning PHP as a hobby; I would almost certainly avoid such jobs.

 Thank you so much.

-On becoming an enterprise architect
+On becoming an enterprise architect:

 To begin with, I think your goal is eminently sound and completely worth pursuing.
-But it will be a stretch to get out of IT support and into a more substantial IT role, particularly given the kinds of circumstances you describe in your home country.
+But it will be a stretch to get out of IT support and into a more substantial IT role, particularly given the kinds of circumstances you describe in your current position.
 I would suggest that you try to focus everything in your future work and personal development efforts to work your way into systems deployment and, ultimately, systems design and architecture.
 I'd suggest taking a survey of IT architect programs and certifications available, and for you to start thinking about how you might begin to pursue one or another of them sometime in the next 3-4 years.
 The delay between decision and pursuit is necessary for two reasons:

-- To give you time to complete additional studies and to work on useful pre-requisite credentials to prepare for IT architecture certification.
+- To give you time to complete additional studies and to work on useful prerequisite credentials to prepare for IT architecture certification.

-If you can make some progress on both fronts, and find yourself in a more substantial IT position in the next 3-4 years, I believe you have an excellent chance of meeting your goal to find yourself working as an IT architect by 2024 or thereabouts.
+If you can make some progress on both fronts, and find yourself in a more substantial IT position in the next 3-4 years, I believe you have an excellent chance of meeting your goal to find yourself working as an IT architect by 2025 or thereabouts.

-Over the next year or two, your options should become much clearer.
-You should also be able to formulate (and then afterward, to constantly refine) your plans for personal and professional development toward the IT architect role you wish to fill.
-Again, I am confident you can reach your goal, particularly because you already seem to understand that a considerable span of time, substantial effort, and real expense will be involved to make things work.
+Over the next year or two, as you progress toward your goals, your options should become much clearer.
+You should also be able to formulate (and then, afterward, to constantly refine) your plans for personal and professional development toward the IT architect role you wish to fill.
+Again, I am confident you can reach your goal, particularly because you already seem to understand that a considerable span of time, substantial effort and real expense will be involved to make things work.

 If you are not willing to learn,